 Kalbarri National Park abounds with opportunities and is one of the most exciting and spectacular in Western Australia.
 Marvel at nature's ability to carve the landscape.
 Explore the depths and heights of the river gorges and sea cliffs and admire the floral beauty of the vast, rolling sandplains.

-The Murchison River gorges in the Kalbarri National Park are particularly spectacular.
+The Murchison River gorges in the Kalbarri National Park are also particularly spectacular.
 The gorges have been carved over millions of years to form dramatic sandstone cliff faces which plummet into the Murchison River as it meanders towards the township of Kalbarri.

 You can experience views of the gorges from one of the many lookouts including the famous Nature's Window where the vista is seen through a massive red rock frame.
 The Loop, Z Bend, Hawkes Head Lookout and Ross Graham Lookout are also popular for views over the sandstone cliffs.

 From July to October Kalbarri National Park is ablaze with colour as wildflowers like banksias, grevillias, kangaroo paws and feather flowers spring to life.
 The park is rich in bird life and other animals.
 Most native mammals are nocturnal, but you can sometimes see western grey kangaroos and emus during the day.

 Kalbarri is a six and a half hour drive north of Perth.